alloba/developer-configs/.config/README_NVIM.md

 ## Plugins

+***A lot of this info is obsoleted by using LazyVim, but I don't care to remove it right now.
+Refer to LazyVim docs for plugins and folder layout***

 They good.
 I use Packer to handle all plugins/external resources.
 Things should be pretty nicely set up to where all you have to do is follow the